systechafrica/systechafrica.github.io/accounts/cashManagement.md

 - That the chart of accounts is set up.

 - That the GL transaction mappings are set up.
--

 - That a cash book is related to a GL account.

-## Creating Direct Receipt from a cashbook
+## Direct Receipting from cashbook

 When a new cashbook is created, it is listed among other prior cashbooks under the **Cashbook Register** window.
 From this window, it is possible to create a **New Direct Receipt** as demonstrated below: